BLOOMBERG Arts InternSHIP: college

 Intern Compensation*

-Final Stipend from Studio Institute upon completion of SAI: College’s educational components, including attendance at Professional Development events and evaluation surveys
+• Final Stipend of $1,200 from Studio Institute upon completion of BAI: College’s educational components, including attendance at Professional Development events and evaluation surveys

-Travel Stipend: to offset costs of transit during the internship
+• Travel Stipend of $150 to offset costs of transit during the internship, granted at the beginning of the internship

 Interns are expected to work 252 hours total